nerdcringe/SpinUp/README.md

 - Description: Turn to the target position while moving backward to pass by the target.
 The robot will not slow down after it passes the target, so use this for intermediate movements.

-## Sensor Functions

-#### double getDegrees
-- Description: Return the current angle of the inertial sensor in degrees.

-#### double getRadians
-- Description: Return the current angle of the inertial sensor in radians.

 # Guide

 ## PID Controllers